Mcflan-7/mcflan-7/README.md

 Welcome to my public GitHub Page, a easy way to get to know me and my work.
 ##
 ### Who am I 👨‍💻
-I have a degree in Python development, I am also an entrepreneur specialized in the creation of digital tools for the hospitality buisness, I am currently working as a fullstack developer for a french startup.
+I have a degree in Python development, I am also an entrepreneur specialized in the creation of digital tools for the hospitality buisness, I am currently working as a CEO and fullstack developer for a Front Desk.

 ### My projects 🚀
-I am the creator of front-desk.fr a French webplateform with digital tools for hospitalities professionals.
+I am the creator of front-desk.app a French webplateform with digital tools for hospitalities professionals.

 Launched since 2020 it is used by major hotels compagnies such as Accor, Louvres Hotel, Mariotte International, Best Western and much more.